Resilient Brand

 But crisis compressed competition.
 Lower commercial rents and reduced market activity created space for a well-capitalized entrant to establish itself.
 While competitors retreated, Dragonfly partnered with Shanghai Sunrise to educate customers about SARS prevention—demonstrating community commitment that became a brand hallmark.
 By the time WHO declared SARS contained in July 2003, Dragonfly had survived its trial by fire.

 Beyond SARS, Dragonfly faced a more persistent challenge: the Chinese massage industry’s reputation crisis.
 As China Daily documented, the beauty and wellness sector “was previously perceived as shady, unregulated, and downright unseemly.”
 Massage parlors frequently served as fronts for illicit services, triggering police crackdowns and creating consumer confusion.
-Georgie and his co-founder Eve Zhuo (卓文芳) spent three months following government officials to obtain business certification.
+Georgie Yam and his co-founder Eve Zhuo (卓文芳) spent three months following government officials to obtain business certification.
 Once licensed, they faced ongoing “snap checks” from authorities scrutinizing even legal establishments.

 The company deliberately designed its operations to signal legitimacy: English-speaking staff, transparent pricing menus, couples-friendly “Love Nest” suites, professional lighting, and consistently immaculate facilities.
 By 2005, Dragonfly had “gained a lot of reputation and goodwill on the basis of its ambiance, products and services and environment, which was clean without any doubtful activities.”
 That year, the first customer to tattoo the Dragonfly logo on their body appeared—a small data point that said more about brand loyalty than any award.